equilibriumdata/equilibriumdata.github.io/TCE/germanium.md

 <a  href="//doi.org/10.1038/344749a0" target="_blank" rel="noopener">Murnane, R.J., Stallard, R.F., 1990.
 Germanium and silicon in rivers of the Orinoco drainage basin.
 Nature 344, 749–752.</a>

-Nazarenko, V.A., Flyantikova, G.V., 1968.
+<a  href="docs/68NaF.pdf" target="_blank" rel="noopener">Nazarenko, V.A., Flyantikova, G.V., 1968.
 Cationic hydroxo-complexes of germanium(IV) in solutions with ionic strength 0–1.
 Russ.
 J. Inorg.
 Chem.
-13, 966–969.
+13, 966–969.</a>

 Nazarenko, V.A., Flyantikova, G.V., Lebedeva, N.V., 1962.
 On the ionic composition of germanium in weakly acidic solutions.
 Ukrainskii Khimicheskii Zhurnal 28, 66– 67 [in Russian].

-Nazarenko, V.A., Varlamova, N.M., 1979.
+<a  href="docs/79NaV.pdf" target="_blank" rel="noopener">Nazarenko, V.A., Varlamova, N.M., 1979.
 Stability constants of germanium fluoride complexes.
-Uzbekskii Khimicheskoi Zhurnal 45, 596–600 in Russian].
+Uzbekskii Khimicheskoi Zhurnal 45, 596–600 in Russian].</a>

-Parpiev, N.A., 1972.
+<a  href="docs/72Par.pdf" target="_blank" rel="noopener">Parpiev, N.A., 1972.
 Complexes of some group IV, V, and VI elements.
-Uzbekskii Khimicheskoi Zhurnal 6, 17–23 [in Russian].
+Uzbekskii Khimicheskoi Zhurnal 6, 17–23 [in Russian].</a>

-Parpiev, N.A., Maslennikov, I.A., 1968.
+<a  href="docs/68PaM.pdf" target="_blank" rel="noopener">Parpiev, N.A., Maslennikov, I.A., 1968.
 Investigation of fluoride complexes of silicon and germanium by the ion exchange method.
-Uzbekskii Khimicheskoi Zhurnal 2, 6–9 [in Russian].
+Uzbekskii Khimicheskoi Zhurnal 2, 6–9 [in Russian].</a>

 <a  href="//doi.org/10.1016/S0009-2541(99)00102-3" target="_blank" rel="noopener">Pokrovski, G.S., Martin, F., Hazemann, J.-L., Schott, J., 2000.
 An X-ray absorption fine structure spectroscopy study of germanium-organic ligand complexes in aqueous solution.
 Chem.
 Geol.
 163, 151–165.</a>